High-Resolution European Weather Model for Precise Forecasts

 Global Weather Models

 In global weather models, a mesh size of 10 to 50 kilometres is common.
 This is usually sufficient to optimally predict conditions in the higher atmosphere, but the topography below the horizontal resolution (10-50 kilometres) cannot be captured by models, and finer-scale events, such as thunderstorms, cannot be modelled as a result.
-Thus, forecasts of ground parameters, such as ground wind, maximum or minimum temperature, can be inaccurate locally.
-A higher resolution of global models is required to close these data gaps.
+Thus, forecasts of parameters near the earth’s surface, such as wind, maximum or minimum temperature, can be inaccurate at a local level.
+Higher resolution global models are required to close these data gaps.

 Examples of global weather models are, among many others: the American Global Forecast System (GFS) with about 25 km resolution and the forecast model of the European Centre for Medium-Range Weather Forecasts (ECMWF) with about 10 km resolution.